ka9q/ka9q-radio/docs/FFTW3.md

 **/etc/fftw/fftwf-wisdom**, and an application specific (i.e., *radiod*) file, **/var/lib/ka9q-radio/wisdom**. *Radiod* first reads the system-wide file and then the application specific file.
-If wisdom is not already available for the transforms it needs, it will perform a half-hearted search at the "measure" level (to not slow startup too much) and store it in **/var/lib/ka9q-radio/wisdom**, but I recommend manually generating a full-blown system-wide wisdom file with *fftwf-wisdom* at the default "patient" setting.
+If wisdom is not already available for the transforms it needs, it will perform a time-limited search at the "measure" level (to not slow startup too much) and store it in **/var/lib/ka9q-radio/wisdom**, but I recommend manually generating a full-blown system-wide wisdom file with *fftwf-wisdom* at the default "patient" setting.